DMTF/SPDM-Responder-Validator/README.md

 20. Test for CHUNK_RESPONSE

-### Test Assumption
+### Test Assumptions

-SPDM specification defines vendor-defined algorithms as implementation choice.
-The conformance test only validates the SPDM defined algorithms and it does not support the algorithm extensions including ExtAsym (1.0+), ExtHash (1.0+), AlgExternal (1.1+), OpaqueDataFmt0 (1.2+).
-If a device does not support SPDM defined algorithms and only supports the vendor-defined algorithms, then there is no way to run the test.
+The SPDM specification allows vendor-defined algorithms as an implementation choice.
+The conformance test only validates the SPDM-defined algorithms and it does not support the algorithm extensions including ExtAsym (1.0+), ExtHash (1.0+), AlgExternal (1.1+), and OpaqueDataFmt0 (1.2+).
+If a device does not support SPDM-defined algorithms and only supports the vendor-defined algorithms then there is no way to run the test.

-SPDM specification defines vendor-defined raw public key provision as implementation choice.
-The conformance test only validates the SPDM defined X.509 style public certificate chain and it does not support the vendor-defined raw public key.
-If a device does not support SPDM defined X.509 style public certificate chain (CERT_CAP) and only supports the vendor-defined raw public key (PUB_KEY_ID_CAP in 1.1+), then there is no way to run the certificate related test.
+The SPDM specification allows vendor-defined raw public key provisioning as an implementation choice.
+The conformance test only validates the SPDM-defined X.509 style public certificate chain and it does not support the vendor-defined raw public key.
+If a device does not support SPDM-defined X.509 style public certificate chains (CERT_CAP) and only supports the vendor-defined raw public key (PUB_KEY_ID_CAP in 1.1+) then there is no way to run the certificate related test.

 The device is not in update mode during test.

 Some tests rely on the basic SPDM infrastructure.
-For example, RESPOND_IF_READY is used for ERROR(ResponseNotReady) if the crypto timeout happens, CHUNKING is used if the message is too long.
-Fail to support those SPDM infrastructure may cause the related test abort.
+For example, RESPOND_IF_READY is used for ERROR(ResponseNotReady) if the cryptography timeout occurs or chunking is used if the message is too long.
+Failure to support such SPDM infrastructure may cause the related test abort.

 ### Test Criteria